 3. One obnoxious little hemmie that won’t go away no matter what I do.

 4. Varicose veins in my right leg only- I can’t wear compression hose, I just can’t.

 5. Terrible heartburn and IBS- this DID make me throw up, a lot.

 9. Tingling, painful hands that go numb at night no matter what I do or how I lay.

 10. Sleep anxiety- something about breathing?

 Other than that- I have been super lucky, I think.
 I have not gained too much weight, I don’t have diabetes, my legs don’t cramp, I’m not a crazy person emotionally, and I feel pretty damn good most days.

 My relative emotional sanity is probably what I appreciate the most.
 For some reasons, my hormones have not wreaked havoc in that arena.
 At least not yet.
 I should probably give them time.
-I’m just not a grumpy, moody, depressed person and I never have been.
-Hopefully I’ll keep the same positive outlook when she’s two weeks old and I haven’t slept.
+I’m not a grumpy, moody, depressed person and I never have been.
+Hopefully, I’ll keep the same positive outlook when you are two weeks old and I haven’t slept.
 We’ll see.
 Big dreams I have.
 Big ones.

 I wanted to show you the beautiful beaded necklaces that Katie made for us from the shower.
 Each bead has a special purpose and power.
 This is the necklace for me: